omarko-dev/It-s-rainning-Tacos/README.md

 ## 🎮 How to Play

 In "It's Raining Tacos," your objective is to dodge the falling tacos!
-Use the arrow keys on your keyboard to move left and right.
 Try to avoid getting hit by the tacos for as long as possible while shooting avocados and chillies to rack up points.
 Can you survive the taco rain?

 ## 🌟 Project Overview